The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 The Peninsular Arab population has the following genetic groups:

 Broadly Arab, Egyptian & Levantine

 The region bordering the Red Sea and the eastern Mediterranean has served as an important crossroads of human migration out of Africa over the last 100,000 years.
 More recently, the Arab conquests of Egypt and the Levant have reinforced this shared genetic heritage, making it difficult to assign some DNA to just one population with confidence.

 Humans lived along the southern shores of the Mediterranean as early as 300,000 years ago, but the genetic heritage of most North African people today reflects a mixture of North African, southern European, western Asian, and Sub-Saharan ancestry.
 Today, indigenous North African ancestry peaks in the Berber people of the Maghreb, while the genetic legacy of the Arab conquest of North Africa and the 16th-century expansion of the Ottoman Empire can be found throughout the region as well.

 This dataset includes people of Algerian, Libyan, Moroccan, Mozabite, Tunisian descent.
 We experimented with different groupings of populations to find combinations that we could distinguish with high confidence.
 As we obtain more data, populations will become easier to distinguish, and we will be able to report on more populations in the Ancestry Composition Report.

-The North African population has the following recent ancestor locations:
+The North African population has the following genetic groups: